mdholloway/mdholloway.github.io/resume.markdown

 ### [Zendesk](https://zendesk.com)
 #### Senior Software Engineer, Ticket Platform (9/2021-present)

-* Currently leading the development of a [Flink](https://flink.apache.org/)-based stream data processing platform for creating and storing aggregated platform usage data.
-This includes engaging with senior engineers and architects across Zendesk to validate the proposed system architecture as well as leading the hands-on implementation work.
+* Led the development of a stream processing prototype for creating, storing, and serving aggregated product usage data.
+Authored and circulated an RFC and engaged with engineering leaders to validate the proposed system architecture.

 * Work on migrating storage of archived support tickets from a legacy [Riak](https://riak.com/index.html) backend to [DynamoDB](https://aws.amazon.com/dynamodb/).